DonBolli/aboutme/README.md

-A simple aboutme page
+A simple aboutme page, everyone can use it, created with bootstrap
-  Everyone can use it